-When you open an account with the Credit Union, you're considered a 'member', not a customer.
-When you're a member or a member of a group, you have a stake in its success.
+When you open an account a credit union, you're considered a 'member', not a customer, and as such, you have a stake in its success.
 That's what we call the Credit Union difference.
 It's about people helping people.

-There are many other significant differences between belonging to a credit union versus opening an account with a bank.
-Credit unions promote the financial well-being of members, including those of modest means, through a system that is cooperative, member-owned, volunteer directed and not-for-profit.
-Unlike banks, credit unions exist solely to serve its members, not to pay high dividends to an outside group of stockholders.
+There are many other significant differences between belonging to a credit union and opening an account with a bank.
+Credit unions promote the financial well-being of members, including those of modest means, through a system that is cooperative, member-owned, volunteer-directed and not-for-profit.
+Unlike banks, credit unions exist solely to serve members, not to pay high dividends to an outside group of stockholders.
 Credit union income is returned to members in the form of higher dividends and lower rates on loans.

 |Owned by their members||Owned by their stockholders|